 In the June 2010 issue of The Writer, author Jane Yolen discussed the need to learn the craft of writing in an article titled, “Dedicate Yourself to a Writing Apprenticeship.”
-She explained that the process is slow and long, but is necessary to being a writer, to learn the craft of writing.
+She explained that the process is long and slow, but necessary for learning the craft of writing and becoming a writer.

 If you’re wondering what the craft of writing is, it’s proper writing technique, grammar, and style.
-These writing elements include structure, formatting, clarity, and in fiction writing, plot, character development, point of view, and dialogue.
-Even knowing the particulars in the genre you write is important.
+These writing elements include structure, formatting, clarity, and, especially in fiction, plot, character development, point of view, and dialogue.
+Knowing the particulars in the genre you write is essential.

 So, what exactly is the meaning of the word ‘craft?’